voxpupuli-archive/puppet-bacula/README.md

 supports plugins or you have included a respository with a newer Bacula packaged for your distro.

+### storage_default_mount

+Directory where the default disk for file backups is mounted.
+A subdirectory named `default` will be created allowing you to define additional devices in Bacula which use the same disk.
+Defaults to `'/mnt/bacula'`.

 ### storage_server

 The FQDN of the storage server